Hierachical Multiscale Modeling of Positive Corona Discharges: Acknowledgements

+Carlo de Falco is a member of the Gruppo Nazionale Calcolo Scientifico-Istituto Nazionale di Alta Matematica (GNCS-INdAM).

-The simulations discussed in this work where, in part, performed on the HPC Cluster of the Department of Mathematics of Politecnico di Milano which was funded by MUR grant Dipartimento di Eccellenza 2023-2027.
+The simulations discussed in this work were, in part, performed on the HPC Cluster of the Department of Mathematics of Politecnico di Milano which was funded by MUR grant Dipartimento di Eccellenza 2023-2027.